OrBenNaim/Army-Training-Program/Nest-Projects/blog-api-app-v3/README.md

 - NestJS: A progressive Node.js framework for building efficient server-side applications.

 - Drizzle ORM: A lightweight TypeScript ORM for clean and type-safe interaction with PostgreSQL.

+- CQRS Module: Segregates commands and queries for better scalability.

 - PostgreSQL: A robust and reliable relational database system.